St Anselm Awards

 An application must be completed and returned to the Bursar’s office no later than Friday, 27 November 2020.
 Applications for an award will not be considered after this date.

-Applicants will sit the 11+ assessments at St Benedict’s.
+Applicants will sit the 11+ assessments at St Benedict’s on either Monday, 4 January 2021 or Tuesday, 5 January 2021.
 Some applicants will then be invited to an interview with the Headmaster and other senior staff.
 Home visits will also be conducted during January.

 All offers of a place at St Benedict’s School alongside a decision on an award will be posted on Thursday, 11 February 2021.